-Unfortunately, despite the perks, the long hours spent on the computer or watching TV have caused vision problems for many people these days.
+Unfortunately, despite the perks, the long hours spent on the computer or watching TV have caused vision problems for many people these days, so they should ask how do i know if i need computer glasses.
 Also, when people get older, their eyesight worsens regardless of whether or not they have read a lot or watched a lot of TV.
 Luckily for them, today we have many ways to fix bad eyesight, such as contact lenses from https://www.contactlensesplus.com/, glasses, or even eye surgery.
 While there will always be people who choose all of these solutions at different times, there will be those who prefer glasses.
 Let’s talk about glasses and the next big thing that is coming for them.

 History of Glasses